-Access.
+Access

 The licensee agrees to allow access to this software only to persons who have been informed of these conditions and agree to abide by them.

-Usage.
+Usage

 The software in this release is for use only with Pico products or with data collected using Pico products.

+Copyright

-Copyright.
-Pico Technology Ltd. claims the copyright of, and retains the rights to, all material (software, documents, etc.) contained in this SDK except the example programs.
-You may copy and distribute the SDK without restriction, as long as you do not remove any Pico Technology copyright statements.
-The example programs in the SDK may be modified, copied and distributed for the purpose of developing programs to collect data using Pico products.
+Pico Technology claims the copyright of, and retains the rights to, all material (software, documents etc.) contained in this release.
+You may copy and distribute the entire release in its original state, but must not copy individual items within the release other than for backup purposes.

-Liability.
+Liability

 Pico Technology and its agents shall not be liable for any loss, damage or injury, howsoever caused, related to the use of Pico Technology equipment or software, unless excluded by statute.

+Fitness for purpose

-Fitness for purpose.
-As no two applications are the same, Pico Technology cannot guarantee that its equipment or software is suitable for a given application.
+Because no two applications are the same, Pico Technology cannot guarantee that its equipment or software is suitable for a given application.
 It is your responsibility, therefore, to ensure that the product is suitable for your application.

-Mission-critical applications.
+Mission-critical applications

 This software is intended for use on a computer that may be running other software products.
-For this reason, one of the conditions of the licence is that it excludes use in mission-critical applications, for example life support systems.
+For this reason, one of the conditions of the licence is that it excludes usage in mission-critical applications; for example, life-support systems.